mbtaylor/tctuto/README.md

 and see how to use TOPCAT to do scientifically useful things with astronomy data.

+See comments in the `makefile` for how to use this to build the PDF file or the corresponding local data.

 This tutorial was originally developed (in various versions) for the series of VO-Schools run by the EU-funded ASTERICS project.

+Anybody is allowed to use or adapt this content in any way they like.